Code-Vidya-CSJMU/quizzer/README.md

 A simple web app I built for hosting live quiz competitions at my college coding club.
 It supports real-time scoring, player interaction, and has admin controls.
 Uses FastAPI for the backend and React for the frontend.

+## Deployment

+When I ran this for our coding club, I used:

+- **Frontend**: Deployed on [Vercel](https://vercel.com) - it was super easy to connect to GitHub and it automatically built and deployed the React app
+- **Backend**: Hosted on [AlwaysData](https://alwaysdata.com) - they offer a free tier with Python support that worked well for our needs

+This setup let me host everything for free, and the real-time features worked great across the internet.
+The Socket.IO connection between Vercel and AlwaysData had no issues during our events.

 ## Features

 ### Core Functionality